2020 Minnesota Democratic presidential primary: Procedure

 Minnesota was one of 14 states and one territory holding primaries on March 3, 2020, also known as "Super Tuesday".
 While Party-run caucuses were still held in the state, they no longer included or influenced the presidential nomination question.
 Then-governor Mark Dayton had signed a bill on May 22, 2016, matching a national trend for the change from a traditional caucus system to presidential nominating contests, marking the first binding Democratic primary in the state since 1956 (as the primary ordered by state law in 1992 had been ignored by the party and was therefore non-binding).

 Absentee voting began on January 17, 2020.
-A legal challenge was brought jointly by James Martin and a Republican candidate threatening to disrupt the process, but was denied by the Minnesota Supreme Court.
+A legal challenge was brought jointly by James Martin and Rocky De La Fuente threatening to disrupt the process, but was denied by the Minnesota Supreme Court.
 Voting on Super Tuesday took place from 7:00 a.m. until 8:00 p.m. in much of the state, with voting in certain townships starting at 10:00 a.m.
 Under Minnesota's open primary law, there were no qualifications that a candidate had to meet in order for that candidate's name to be printed on a primary ballot excepting only being included in the notice provided by the party's chair to the Minnesota Secretary of State; there were no restrictions as to what names the chair was allowed to give in its notice.
 Under state party rules, however, candidates had to meet a threshold of 15 percent at the congressional district or statewide level in order to be considered viable.